ROLES OF PIE STUDENTS, HOME FACILITATORS & STAFF

 - participate in assessment conferences and/or provide portfolios of student work for assessment

-- most importantly, celebrate the student's successes
+- most importantly, celebrate the learner's successes

-Role of the PIE Teacher:
+Role of the PIE Teacher

-- conduct student assessments
+- conduct learner assessments

 - organize and direct activities and field trips